sereneliu/AoC-2018/README.md

 ## Day 4

 I spent a little under 2 hours solving day 4, most of it spent on part 1.
 I was mostly focused on getting it done with intent to make it better the next day after more sleep.
 I kept thinking that my solution, while it works, was pretty terrible because I felt like I could have done it in much less code.
 Daniel looked at it the next morning and offered [these changes](https://github.com/ephemient/AoC-2018/blob/patch-1/day4.py), which mostly kept my structure but made more Pythonic.
 So much to learn from here!
 I vaguely remember D teaching me defaultdict last AoC but because I haven't really used it in a year, I forgot about it.
 What Counter can do is pretty cool.
 Also, looking at my code again the next day, it's not actually as much code as I remembered.
 I recognize that I get imposter syndrome a lot due to the fact that I never learned this stuff formally and I should stop thinking that I barely know anything (while keeping in mind that there IS a ton more to learn).

+## Day 5

+This day's puzzle was particularly frustrating.
+It didn't take me long to figure 90% of the code of each part, but took significantly longer to tweak the other 10% to actually make it work.
+Then my original solution took SO long.
+The next morning, I used inspiration from Part 2 to rewrite Part 1 so that I can get my solutions much quicker than before, but still super slow.
+Gotta keep thinking.
+D did offer me a solution, but I don't want to use his, obviously.
+I want to see if I can come up with one on my own that will achieve the same results.

+Part 1 v1

+Part 2 v2 - I called it quits after waiting for over half an hour.

+Part 1 v2

+    real    0m2.825s
+    user    0m2.808s
+    sys     0m0.012s

+Part 2 v2

+    real    1m17.145s
+    user    1m16.908s
+    sys     0m0.060s